-The main criteria for selecting a UAV include Altitude (meters).
+One of the most important criteria when selecting a UAV is altitude (metres).
 It's the capability of UAVs, it is a critical factor influencing their performance.
 Different UAVs are designed for various altitudes to meet specific mission requirements.
-Altitude impacts the line of sight, communication range, and overall effectiveness in surveillance, reconnaissance, or other applications where the UAV height above the ground is important.
+Altitude affects Line-of-sight (LOS), communication range, and overall effectiveness in surveillance, reconnaissance, or other applications where the UAVs height above the ground is important.

-Endurance (hours) refers to the duration a UAV can remain in flight without refueling or recharging.
+Endurance (hours) refers to the length of time a UAV can remain in flight without refuelling or recharging.
 Longer endurance allows for extended missions and enhanced operational efficiency, making UAVs suitable for tasks requiring prolonged aerial surveillance, monitoring, or data collection.
-To enhance the endurance without compromising the payload the energy source of the UAV should be evaluated, adding more battery banks onboard can extend the duration of the flight, [61] and [62] have compared Nickel Cadmium (Nicad), Nickel-metal hydride (NiMH), Lithium Ion (Li-Ion), and Lithium polymer (Li-Po) battery and showed that Li-Po battery might be the most suitable selection primarily because it specific power of 2,800 watt per kilogram.
+To enhance the endurance without compromising the payload the energy source of the UAV should be evaluated, adding more battery banks on board can extend the flight duration, [63] and [66] have compared Nickel Cadmium (Nicad), Nickel Metal Hydride (NiMH), Lithium Ion (Li-Ion), and Lithium Polymer (Li-Po) batteries and showed that Li-Po battery may be the most suitable selection primarily because it specific power of 2,800 watts per kilogram.

-[63] recommends a hybrid energy source as they state "UAVs have developed with the hybrid architecture of power supply incorporating batteries, fuel cells, solar photovoltaic systems, and supercapacitors for extended endurance and improved performance".
-The following Figure 6. shows the UAV energy sources with regard to volumetric-specific energy and mass-specific energy.
+[65] recommend a hybrid power source stating that "UAVs have developed with a hybrid architecture of power supply incorporating batteries, fuel cells, solar photovoltaic systems, and supercapacitors for extended endurance and improved performance".
+Figure 6. below shows the UAV energy sources in terms of volumetric energy and mass-specific energy.

 Figure 6.
-UAV Energy Sources volume and mass-specific (DRONII.com, 2023)
+UAV Energy Sources volume and mass-specific [66]

-Range denotes the maximum distance a UAV can travel from its launch point.
+Range is the maximum distance a UAV can fly from its launch point.
 A longer range increases the coverage area and flexibility of UAV operations, particularly in border surveillance, where extensive territories need continuous monitoring.
-"Endurance is the time that the aircraft can remain airborne before running out of energy" [58], The more endurance a UAV has the more area range it can cover at the same speed.
-The speed of UAVs influences their responsiveness and efficiency in covering large areas.
-Higher speeds are beneficial for rapid deployment, target tracking, and reducing mission completion time.
-Payload (kilogram), Payload capacity represents the weight a UAV can carry, including sensors, cameras, communication equipment, or other mission-specific tools.
-A higher payload capacity allows for the integration of advanced technologies and diverse sensors, usually, payload has an inverse relationship with the range.
-The speed could be critical in the case of an adversary's attack or in the case of chasing a target.
+"Endurance is the time that the aircraft can remain airborne before running out of energy" [59], and the more endurance a UAV has, the more area range it can cover at the same speed.
+The speed of UAVs affects their responsiveness and efficiency in covering large areas.
+Higher speeds are beneficial for rapid deployment, target tracking, and reduced mission completion time.
+Payload (kilograms), Payload capacity represents the weight a UAV can carry, including sensors, cameras, communications equipment, or other mission-specific tools.
+A higher payload capacity allows for the integration of advanced technologies and multiple sensors, usually, payload has an inverse relationship with the range.
+Speed can be critical in the event of an enemy attack or when tracking a target.

-Some designs adopt morphing the structure to improve the endurance time of the flight by gliding, generating the lift force that opposes their weight and keeps it in the air from environment air currents [64], other designs are dependent on a wireless electrical charging or onboard photovoltaic solar panels to supply the UAV with extra energy and improve its endurance.
-The cost of UAVs varies significantly (a few hundred to millions of USD) based on factors such as technology sophistication, payload capacity, range, and endurance.
-Balancing cost with performance is crucial in optimizing the efficiency of UAV deployments for specific applications usually by calculating the cost/value ratio.
+Some designs use morphing of the structure to improve flight endurance by gliding, generating the lift force that opposes their weight and keeps it in the air from environment air currents [64], other designs are dependent on a wireless electrical charging or onboard photovoltaic solar panels to supply the UAV with extra energy and improve its endurance.
+The cost of UAVs varies significantly (from a few hundred to millions of USD) based on factors such as technological sophistication, payload capacity, range, and endurance.
+The balance between cost and performance is crucial in optimising the efficiency of UAV deployments for specific applications usually by calculating the cost/value ratio.

-According to [65], By 2026 the drone market is anticipated to register \$40.7 billion. almost doubling the estimated market share of 2020.
+According to [67], by 2026 the drone market is anticipated to register \$40.7 billion.
+This is almost double the estimated market share in 2020.
 Figure 7. shows the estimated market share by area of application.
-American highly advanced unarmed UAVs are still strictly sold even to countries considered allies, encouraging countries like Turkey to develop its own UAV technology and other countries to supply their demand from alternatives such as Chinese-made.
+American highly advanced unarmed UAVs are still only sold even to countries that are considered allies, encouraging countries such as Turkey to develop their own UAV technology and other countries to meet their needs from alternatives such as Chinese products.
 The nature of surveillance UAV applications makes them likely to perform better with international cooperation instead of protectionism and competition.